AyushSinha29/Indian_Origin_Human_Recognition/README.md

 Testing the model instantly: (USE OF main-instant.py) This piece of code will capture the image of user instantly and will process the image through all the processess similar to that of main.py, as mentioned above.
+Just click on 's' and see the magic happening!